This creamy Chicken Salad with Grapes and Pecans is easy to throw together in advance and makes a delicious lunch or potluck dish.

 How to Serve Chicken Salad with Grapes and Pecans

 The flavor will always be best when you allow the chicken salad to sit in the refrigerator overnight.
 However, there is no shame in enjoying it right away either.
-If you are serving this at a potluck where it will be sitting out at room temperature for many hours, I recommend serving it in a chilled bowl (affiliate link) to keep food poisoning at bay.
+If you are serving this at a potluck where it will be sitting out at room temperature for many hours, I recommend serving it in a chilled serving bowl to keep food poisoning at bay.

 The chicken salad can simply be enjoyed with a fork, otherwise, it makes an exceptionally flavorful sandwich when paired with artisan bread or a croissant.
 For a low carb alternative, wrap the chicken salad in butter lettuce.